rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/helm-version-requirements.md

 <DeprecationHelm2 />

-## Identifying the proper Helm 3 version
+## Identifying the Proper Helm v3 Version

 Select any Helm 3 version that is officially compatible with the Kubernetes version range you are using from our supported list.